Stephen Walt: Snowden case

 In July 2013, Walt argued that Obama should give Edward Snowden an immediate pardon.
-"Mr Snowden's motives," wrote Walt, "were laudable: he believed fellow citizens should know their government was conducting a secret surveillance programme enormous in scope, poorly supervised and possibly unconstitutional.
+"Mr. Snowden's motives," wrote Walt, "were laudable: he believed fellow citizens should know their government was conducting a secret surveillance programme enormous in scope, poorly supervised and possibly unconstitutional.
 He was right."
-History, Walt suggested, "will probably be kinder to Mr Snowden than to his pursuers, and his name may one day be linked to the other brave men and women – Daniel Ellsberg, Martin Luther King Jr., Mark Felt, Karen Silkwood and so on – whose acts of principled defiance are now widely admired."
+History, Walt suggested, "will probably be kinder to Mr Snowden than to his pursuers, and his name may one day be linked to the other brave men and women—Daniel Ellsberg, Martin Luther King Jr., Mark Felt, Karen Silkwood and so on—whose acts of principled defiance are now widely admired."

 Books

-In his 1987 book The Origins of Alliances, Walt examines the way in which alliances are made and "proposes a fundamental change in the present conceptions of alliance systems."
+In his 1987 book The Origins of Alliances, Walt examines the ways in which alliances are made and "proposes a fundamental change in the present conceptions of alliance systems."
 Revolution and War (1996) exposes "the flaws in existing theories about the relationship between revolution and war" by studying in detail the French, Russian, and Iranian Revolutions and providing briefer views of the American, Mexican, Turkish, and Chinese Revolutions.
 Taming American Power (2005) provides a thorough critique of US strategy from the perspective of its adversaries.
 Anatol Lieven called it "a brilliant contribution to the American foreign policy debate."
 The Hell of Good Intentions: America's Foreign Policy Elite and the Decline of U.S. Primacy was published on 16 October 2018.

 The Israel Lobby and U.S. Foreign Policy

-In March 2006, John Mearsheimer and Walt, then academic dean of the Harvard Kennedy School, published a working paper, "The Israel Lobby and U.S. Foreign Policy" and an article entitled "The Israel Lobby" in the London Review of Books on the negative effects of "the unmatched power of the Israel Lobby."
-They defined the Israel lobby as "the loose coalition of individuals and organizations who actively work to steer U.S. foreign policy in a pro-Israel direction."
-Mearsheimer and Walt took this position: "What the Israel lobby wants, it too often gets."
+In March 2006, John Mearsheimer and Walt, then academic dean of the Harvard Kennedy School, published a working paper, "The Israel Lobby and U.S. Foreign Policy", as well as an article entitled "The Israel Lobby" in the London Review of Books, on the negative effects of "the unmatched power of the Israel Lobby".
+They defined the Israel lobby as "the loose coalition of individuals and organizations who actively work to steer US foreign policy in a pro-Israel direction".
+Mearsheimer and Walt took this position, "What the Israel lobby wants, it too often gets."
+The book contends that the US-Israel alliance skews US foreign policy in Israel's favor, often at the expense of regional stability in the Middle East.